Summary

 • an indication that the offer being made is for a full-time position of an indeterminate duration (no end date)

-• confirmation that the terms and conditions of the job offer are effective as of the date of nomination if the nominee is already working for you in the approved employment position, or if the nominee is not, on the date that the nominee obtains a work permit and begins working for you in the approved employment position
+• confirmation that the terms and conditions of the job offer are effective as of the date of nomination if the nominee is already working for you in the approved employment position.
+If the nominee is not, on the date that the nominee obtains a work permit and begins working for you in the approved employment position

 Other documents (if applicable)

-If applicable, you may also need to provide copies of the following documents to the applicant to scan and upload with their application:
+If applicable, you may also need to upload the following documents with your application:

 Transport truck driver positions